What is Internet of Things?

 The IoT provides organizations with new, innovative ways to manage and monitor far-flung operations.
 It enables one to have eyes and ears in remote places, constantly feeding information into applications and data stores.
 The low cost of the "things" lets one observe and manage activities that were previously out of reach.
 With the Internet of Things, it is also possible to gather insights about events that were once invisible, e.g. correlating weather patterns with industrial output.

-HPE Internet of Things Products and Services
+HPE Internet of Things solutions

 The HPE Universal IoT Platform provides users with a solution that is agnostic to industry, vertical, and client.
 It offers maximum scalability, modularity, and versatility.
 It enables customers to manage their IoT solutions and deliver value through monetizing the vast amount of data generated by connected devices and making it available to enterprise-specific applications.